Hero Background

 Key Features:

-• Browser-Based Android Gameplay: Play Android games on iOS without installing an emulator or modifying the system.
+• Browser-Based Android Gameplay: Play supported Android games in Safari or Chrome on iOS without installing anything.

-• Low Device Load: Your iOS hardware handles only the stream, so even older devices can run demanding games smoothly.
+• Low Device Load: Your iPhone only handles the video stream, so older devices can run graphically heavy titles smoothly.

 Key Features: